When we adopted the fee-only model in 2005, we were "out in front" of the industry. In its original state, the fee-only model meant:

 Why is this such a big deal?

 3. No matter how "independent" your advisor's platform is, the custodian will steer business to fit their profit model.
-Even when I was on Fidelity Investments' fee-only platform and I had no financial arrangement with them, they continuously sought to steer business into their funds.
+Even when I was on Fidelity Investments' fee-only platform and had no financial arrangement with them, they continuously sought to steer business into their funds.
 I know many independent brokers that charge excess fees for holding "off-platform" accounts and/or prohibit off-platform fee business if certain minimums are not met.

 How can I tell if my financial professional is fee-only or fee-based?